Undergraduate Course: Evolution of the Modern Earth and Cyprus Excursion for Geology and Physical Geography (EASC10120)

 Robertson, A H F Robertson and Hudson, J.D., l974 Pelagic sediments in the Cretaceous-Miocene development of Cyprus.
 In: Hsu, K and Jenkyns, H.C. (eds).
 Pelagic Sediments on Land and Under the Sea.
 Special Publication of the International Association of Sedimentologists, No. 1.

-11. A. Robertson: Ophiolite geology
+10. A. Robertson: Ophiolite geology (ocean crust on land)

 Special issue of "Elements", 2014, (vol 10, no. 2).
 International Magazine of Mineralogy, Geochemistry and Petrology, Ed.
 Y Dilek and H. Furness. (browse several papers; e.g. by Julian Pearce).